- Scholarships are available for first time member attendees that pass a course in one each of the four NGC Schools:

 - Ergonomic garden tools and gifts available at reasonable prices through the Council website by the Garden Gifts & Tools Committee

-- A Council Shop for purchasing floral arranging and gardening supplies at reduced prices
+- A Council Garden Shop for purchasing floral arranging and gardening supplies at competitive prices

 - Affiliation with state and national garden club organizations